NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 Module dissection
 =================

-A Module must implement a set of well-known methods defined by `NethGui_Core_ModuleInterface`_.

-Every module extending `NethGui_Core_Module_Standard`_ class inherits these implementations for free.
+A Module must implement a set of well-known operations defined by `NethGui_Core_ModuleInterface`_ and `NethGui_Core_RequestHandlerInterface`_.
+Every module extending `NethGui_Core_Module_Standard`_ class inherits the implementations of those operations for free.
 From now on, if not otherwise stated, we will refer to this class as the "basic class" or "basic implementation".

 The Framework calls these methods at some point during